MichaelCurrin/learn-to-code/intro_to_coding.md

 		- Serverless applications are task-based.
 		- They run based on event - such as a certain time or when triggered by a web request.
 		- The server is disposable and is turned off when it is not needed, which saves on the cost of running a server continuously even when not needed.
-		- The server is managed by configuration - if there is something wrong or you need to change the version of a library, you don't modifiy the server.
+		- The server is managed by configuration - if there is something wrong or you need to change the version of a library, you don't modify the server.
 You modify the config, tear down the server and then start another server.
 	- See links:
 		- [AWS Lambda](https://aws.amazon.com/lambda/) - event-driven serverless computing.
 		- [Backend as a Service](https://backendless.com/)